Having an organized fridge is a great way to keep you and your family on track.

-Get a head start on your back to school planning and organize your fridge for a new school year!
-Below we’ve shared our top tips on how you can make your fridge a functional place so you can save time.
+For some pointers on how to get started, we’ve shared our top tips on how you can make your fridge a functional space so you can save time.

 1. Start with a fully stocked fridge